 Radiotherapy is sometimes used for the treatment of bone pain associated with secondary tumours (called palliative treatment).
 Many men notice some pain relief within a few days whilst for others the relief may take several weeks to become effective.
 The radiotherapy may be given as a single treatment or as several smaller treatments.
 If the cancer has spread to several areas, a treatment known as 'hemibody irradiation' is applied over a larger area.
 Although this is now seldom used, it normally gives good pain relief.
-The side effects, however, can be somewhat severe advantage of directing the beams to any part of the patient with greater accuracy, higher intensity and avoiding, to a large part, collateral damage to nearby healthy tissue.
+The side effects, however, can be somewhat severe.